 - Jalapeños- For a little heat!
 Feel free to scrape out the seeds to lessen the amount of heat in this soup, or skip entirely.
 Totally up to you.
 You an use whatever spicy pepper you want in it’s place, like serrano peppers or habanero!

-- Dry seasonings – We use quite the dry spice blend to really level up the flavors of this low carb vegan soup!
+- Dry seasonings – We use quite the dry spice blend to really level up the flavors of this keto vegetable soup!
 As always, you can add as much or as little of each seasoning as you like.
 We include: garlic powder, onion powder, red pepper flakes, oregano, dried basil, smoked paprika and cayenne pepper.
 It’s a lovely blend of flavors and it’s so good!

 - Fresh garlic – Fresh garlic packs a huge punch of flavor, and we use it in nearly every savory dish (in some form) that we’ve ever made!
 Fresh is always best, but you could of course use garlic powder instead.